AshaNarayana/MLP_Assignment/README.md

 ## Experiments

-All the experiment files output their corresponding results in a .csv file; these files are named as reports of that particular file.
-The history result files contain the in MATLAB'a command window.
+All the experiment files output their corresponding results in a .csv file; these files are named as reports.
+The history result files contain the messages sent in MATLAB's command window when that experiment was running.